mingolucky/MeowKit/README.md

 By scanning MP3 files in the **/music** folder using **SD_MMC**, and combining the **ES8311 codec** with **I2S streaming audio playback**, we implemented a complete audio playback system.
 Audio files are read from the SD card and output as high-quality audio signals through I2S using the **audioI2S** library.

+You can also use the sample files in 3.sd/music/ or download sample tracks from tidalwaves.co.za .

 ##### Interaction Logic

 1. Upon entry, it does not play automatically.